Luffy1799/ThirdDimension/README.md

                           2. "npm run build" or "npm run dev" *run the commands in order
         -the website should be hosted on your local machine.

+         prerequisites = 1.Node.js should be installed
+                         2. Vite should be installed

 Important dates: